I’m so chuffed at how I managed to make a cute and cuddly Christmas tree pillow out of a plain boring old wool sweater.

 How to Make an Upcycled Sweater Christmas Tree Pillow

-- Turn the pillow right sides out and stuff with fiberfill before sewing up the bottom.
-As there is not much sewing it can easily be done by hand if you don’t have a machine.
+4. Next, turn the pillow right sides out and stuff with fiberfill before sewing up the bottom.
+There is not a lot of sewing, so it can easily be done by hand if you don’t have a machine.

-- Finally using the pompom maker make the pompom decorations in various colours and sew them to your tree.
+5. Finally, using the pom pom maker make the pom pom decorations in various colours and sew them to your tree.
 I made 10 pom poms to adorn my repurposed sweater Christmas tree.